bofu2007/GAME-DAO/faq.md

 ### &#x20;<a href="#how-can-i-get-a-scholarship" id="how-can-i-get-a-scholarship"></a>

-We handle everything related to scholarships in our Discord environment.
-To apply for a scholarship, [please join this server](https://discord.gg/meritcircle) and follow the instructions provided there.
+We handle everything related to scholarships in our Telegram environment.
+To apply for a scholarship, [please join this server](https://t.me/game\_dao) and follow the instructions provided there.

 Our managers are working really hard to onboard as many scholars as possible.